'Please don't forget about us,' says Ukrainian soccer legend Andriy Shevchenko about ongoing war effort - KESQ

 Shevchenko, who played for a number of high-profile European sides such as AC Milan and Chelsea, recently visited Poland to meet Ukrainian children who had fled the war and who are now facing an uncertain future as refugees.

-While there, he spoke highly of tennis player Iga Swiatek and Polish football star Robert Lewandwoski for doing their bit in raising money and awareness of the war.
+While there, he spoke highly of tennis player Iga Swiatek and Polish football star Robert Lewandowski for doing their bit in raising money and awareness of the war.

 Last month, Swiatek organized and starred in a charity match which looked to benefit Ukrainians needing support.